Applying and Program Basics

 Writing a Research Proposal

 Before they can begin, students will need to choose a topic, one that will hold their interest over the long haul.
-Think of the problems that have gotten under your skin in previous classes.
+Think of topics in previous courses that you have found perplexing.
 What issues have interested you most?
 Do you have any special language skills?
 What kinds of materials do you most enjoy working with?
 Do you feel a special affinity with a particular place or epoch or issue?
 What sort of question would you like to answer?

 All students must secure, in advance, the agreement of a faculty member to act as their advisor.
 After having given some thought to potential topics, students should approach a prospective advisor, and work with them to define a compelling, but workable project.

 An excellent guide to writing a senior thesis has been prepared by the History Department.
-Although there will of course be some differences for theses in different domains, this pamphlet should prove quite helpful.Back to top
+Although there will some differences for theses in different domains, this pamphlet should prove quite helpful.Back to top